 SWB RailRiders Game Notes - April 20, 2023

-DUNHAM'S DEFENSE- Top prospect Elijah Dunham has played well in the outfield in his first season at Triple-A. He has made seven starts in left field, three in center, and three in right.
-In twelve total contests in the field, he has not recorded an error.
-Last season he made just one miscue over the entirety of the summer playing in the corner positions.

-SEVENTH HEAVEN - Scranton/Wilkes-Barre has played in five seven-inning games so far in 2023.
-Twice it has been a doubleheader in which the RailRiders have split taking the first game both times.
-In yesterday's game, the rain was consistent throughout the contest but starting falling heavily in the eighth inning.
-The game was suspended for thirty minutes and considered final.
-The score stood and the RailRiders now have won three of five shortened contests.
+BULLPEN IS BEST- Scranton/Wilkes-Barre bullpen has lowered its ERA to 3.33 on the season.
+The starting staff has a 6.62 earned run average.
+The RailRiders have given up the most runs in the first four innings of a game with 17 total runs from opponents coming in the fourth.
+There have been eleven runs scored against them in the first and third and 14 in the second.
+The RailRiders batters spread their runs around more evenly throughout the game with eleven being the highest they've been able to build up in a frame.
+A four-run inning is the highest they have put on the board.

-FIELDING FAUX PAS- The RailRiders did not make an error in the opening contest in St. Paul despite the freezing weather.
-The RailRiders are second in all of Minor League Baseball with 24 miscues made, second to only El Paso with 25.
-It was their seventh error free game of the season.
+FIELDING FAUX PAS- The RailRiders made errors in back-to-back contests after not recording one in the opening contest in St. Paul despite the freezing weather.
+The RailRiders are tied for first with El Paso in all of Minor League Baseball with 25 miscues made.
+The have had only seventh error free games of the season.
 Earlier this summer they did have a five-error game.

-LOSEKE LEFT STANDING - Barrett Loseke remains the only member left of the pitching staff to not have given up an earned run.
-The righty has only made three appearances after being called up on April 8 before recording an outing in Double-A. He has tossed four innings, letting up three hits and three walks, while striking out four.
-Loseke was originally drafted by New York in the 17th Round in 2018 out of the University of Arkansas.
+LOSEKE LEFT STANDING - Barrett Loseke remains the only member left of the pitching staff to not have given up an earned run in 2023.
+Last night, he tossed one clean inning of work allowing just a walk and a hit, but recording two strikeouts.
+The righty has only made four appearances after being called up on April 8 before having an outing in Double-A. He has totaled five innings, letting up four hits and four walks, while striking out five.
+Loseke was originally drafted by the New York Yankees in the 17th Round in 2018 out of the University of Arkansas.

-HOMER HEAVEN - The RailRiders have had ten different players launch a home run this season.
-The team has compiled 25 long balls, tied for third in all of Triple-A. Jake Bauers and Andres Chaparro both have six homers, while Michael Hermosillo has three of his own.
-The Saints batters have amassed 16 home runs by twelve different hitters.
+HOMER HEAVEN - The RailRiders have had eleven different players launch a home run this season.
+Mickey Gasper got on the board with his first out of the season yesterday.
+The team has compiled twenty-seven long balls in eighteen contests, tied for fourth in all of Triple-A. Jake Bauers and Andres Chaparro both have six homers, while Michael Hermosillo has three of his own.
+The Saints batters have amassed just seventeen home runs by twelve different hitters.
 Four have had a pair each, but Mark Contreras leads the way with three after his grand slam Tuesday.

-SAVE SITUATION - Out of the bullpen, Scranton/Wilkes-Barre has had three relievers record saves this season.
-Greg Weissert was the go-to closer before being promoted.
-He notched four saves in for attempts.
-Last year, he totaled 18 in 2022.
-Nick Ramirez has stepped up in late and close situations.
-Wednesday night he recorded his third save in as many efforts.
-James Norwood also has a save under his belt after keeping the win with just a three-run advantage.
+STEALING SITUATION - The team has combined for 21 total steals on the season.
+Although not currently on the roster, Oswald Peraza leads with five to his name.
+Elijah Dunham has four total, while Jake Bauers has three swipes.
+Nine different players have recorded a steal and the RailRiders have only been caught three times.

 ATOP THE YANKS FARM - The RailRiders will showcase top prospect Elijah Dunham (#18 per MLB prospect rankings in the Yankees system) in his first Triple-A season.
 Randy Vasquez (#14) and Sean Boyle (#29) are both set to be essential parts of the starting rotation after also making their debuts with Scranton/Wilkes-Barre.